In many cultures for hundreds of years,

 crucial inspiration from dreams

-Becomebecome facilitators combine a range of accessible routines that the participants can learn and continue to explore at will
+Becomebecome facilitators combine a range of accessible routines that participants can learn and continue to explore at will after

-about all other liminal spaces.
-The Becomebecome approach uses a number of process-based perception strategies that allow inspiration from dreams to be included in individual and group work.
+The Becomebecome approach uses a number of process-based perception strategies that allow for intuitive insight to be included in individual and group tasks for short-term or long-term projects.

 famous in modern western